-Where the HC concludes that a registrant's fitness to practise is seriously impaired because of their physical and/or mental condition, a redacted version of the decision will be published on the GOsC website showing only any restrictions on the registrant's practise.
-The decision will be published whilst the restrictions remain effective.
+Where the HC conclude that an osteopath's fitness to practise is seriously impaired because of their physical and/or mental condition, a redacted version of the decision will be published on the GOsC website showing only any restrictions on the osteopath's practise.

-c.
-Notice on the Register
+Notice on the online Register of osteopaths:

-Where a registrant is subject to a Conditions of Practice Order or a Suspension Order, a note indicating this will appear against their name on the Register.
-This note will link to the published HC's decision and remain on the Register for the duration of the Order.
+Where a registrant is subject to a Conditions of Practice Order or a Suspension Order, a note indicating this will appear against their name on the online Register.
+This note will link to the redacted version of the HC's decision.